rellermeyer/TUD-DistributedSystems/docs/report.md

 ### Why a byzantine fault tolerant commit protocol

 There are multiple reasons to choose a byzantine fault tolerant distributed commit protocol.
 By having multiple coordinators one or more servers can fail without any downtime (or a low downtime, since a view change may need to happen, and commiting of transactions restart).
-The coordinators can be distributed over multiple datacenters or even countries, making sure the system contrinues to work even if some datacenter expecinces problems or even a country (assuming most servers are in other countries).
+The coordinators can be distributed over multiple datacenters or even countries, making sure the system continues to work even if some datacenter expecinces problems or even a country (assuming most servers are in other countries).
 Since the protocol is byzantine fault tolerant the system will even withstands compromiced coorinators (that expresses byzantine behaviour). <!-- The byzantine fault tolerant protocol does also detect participants that sends different chooses wether to commit or abort a transaction to different coordinators, making sure that participants can not lie. -->

 ### Distributed commit protocol